adrianolszewski/model-based-testing-hypotheses/README.md

 3. Having multiple options, always choose the method that alerts you that something went wrong rather than method that silently pretends nothing wrong happened and happily continues. **It's always better to have NO result rather than having WRONG result.**

 **You.
 Have.
 Been.
 Warned.**

+## Any words of comfort...?

+Yes :)

+First, for several tests, to reproduce it closely with a model, you just need one approach and don't have to overthink the problem.
+A few examples of perfect agreement you can find in this gist (temporarily; I will move it to this repo soon): https://github.com/adrianolszewski/Logistic-regression-is-regression/blob/main/Testing%20hypotheses%20about%20proportions%20using%20logistic%20regression.md

+If you use R:
+- the prop.test() (z test with pooled standard errors) will exactly match Rao ANOVA over logistic regression
+- the classic z test for 2 proportions with non-pooled standard errors will exactly match Wald's test over AME over logistic regression
+- Cochrane-Mantel-Haenszel will exactly match Wald's test applied to the conditional logistic regression
+- McNemar and Cochrane Q will be quite close with GEE-estimated logistic regression (mostly with exchangeable covariance) tested with Wald's
+- Breslow-Day will agree with Rao ANOVA over the logistic regression.

+And then you don't have to to split hairs.
+Remember also, that as long, as your model contains multiple categorical predictors and numerical covariates, you cannot compare it with most classic tests (limited to just 1 categorical predictor).

+## Conclusions:

+At the end of the day, you will need to agree on some trade-offs:
+1. availability of procedures in your statistical tool.
+2. goal of the analysis: analysis of contrasts for simple effects of interest will usually need Wald's testing (remember to keep appropriate scale!).
+Type-2 and Type-3 ANOVA over the general (OLS-fit regression) and generalized (GLM) models will be done via Wilks' LRT.
+3. stastistical limitations: if you need to obtain Type-2 or Type-3 ANOVA-like analysis of the main and interaction effects for GEE-estimated models or quantile regression, you will end up with Wald's approach (maybe with some bootstrap).

+There is no one-size-fits-all solution in statistics.

 ----
 ## Interpretation